|"This book is dedicated to my parents, Ayn Rand and God."|

 dudgeonNOUN: A sullen, angry, or indignant humor: "Slamming the door in Meg's face, Aunt March drove off in high dudgeon" (Louisa May Alcott).ETYMOLOGY: Origin unknown.http://education.yahoo.com/reference/dictionary/entries/49/d0414900.html

 This phrase derives from the phrase "dress the balance" which means to adjust the weights on the empty balance scale to show a weight of zero (i.e. tare weight).
 Thus the "balance" referred to in "redress the balance" is an object (the balance scale), not a state (being balanced).

 This expression has its origins in the game of golf.
-The number of strokes it should take an expert golfer to complete a particular golf "course" is called its "par."
+The number of strokes it should take an expert golfer to complete a particular hole or the entire golf course is called its "par."
 Thus "making par" is considered a good thing, but "par for the course" is used in a less positive, more sardonic sense.
 For example: "The big corporations used the bail-out funds to finance executive bonuses -- that's just par for the course."
-Or: "When I got to the bookstore they had just sold the last copy -- par for the course I guess."
+Or: "When I got to the bookstore they had just sold the last copy -- par for the course, I guess."

 Other terms using the word "par" derive their meaning from the latin word "par" meaning equal or that which is equal (from which golfing surely got the term).
 Thus, while an above par score in golf is worse than a par score, being above par in every other instance is better and it's desirable to be at least up to par, or on a par with others.

 This metaphor relates to sailing, where tacking involves moving indirectly in the direction you wish to go (e.g. into the wind) by taking a sequence of tacks, each one moving obliquely towards the goal.
 So it means to try a different approach but it also implies overcoming resistance in the process.
 This colloquialism has nothing to do with manners or tact.